nmattia/resume/markdown/resume.md

 --------------------

 Speaking
-:   **A Fully Functional Webapp** -- Talk at WebZuri\
+:   **A Fully Functional Webapp** -- Talk at WebZuri -- September 2017\
-    Discussions around and examples of full-FP stacks for web applications.
+    Discussions around and examples of functional programming stacks for web applications.

 Academic